 Acquisition Incentive Program.
-During fiscal year 2022, in order to encourage and reward the successful long-term performance of businesses acquired by the Company and to create a further incentive to retain the Company's executive team, based on advice provided by Aon, our compensation committee adopted the Acquisition Incentive Program (the "AIP") in which all of our Named Executive Officers participated during the 2022 fiscal year.
+During fiscal year 2022, in order to encourage and reward the successful longterm performance of businesses acquired by the Company and to create a further incentive to retain the Company's executive team, based on advice provided by Aon, our compensation committee adopted the Acquisition Incentive Program (the "AIP") in which all of our Named Executive Officers participated during the 2022 fiscal year.
 The AIP is a long-term cash incentive program pursuant to which the Named Executives Officers may become eligible for cash awards in amounts determined based on the achievement of financial performance metrics by businesses acquired by the Company over the two year period following its acquisition.
 Each Named Executive Officer will be granted an award under the AIP with a target value of \$50,000 for "small" acquisitions or \$100,000 for "large" acquisitions.
 A percentage of each target award may then become earned in amounts ranging from 0% to 300%.
-Acquired businesses with an adjusted EBITDA between \$1,000,000 and \$3,500,000 are considered small acquisitions, while acquired businesses with an adjusted EBITDA in excess of \$3,500,000 are considered large acquisitions.
+Acquired businesses with an adjusted EBITDA between \$1,000,000 and \$3,500,000 are considered small acquisitions.
 No awards are granted under the AIP with respect to the acquisition of businesses with an adjusted EBITDA of less than \$1,000,000.
 During fiscal year 2022, the Company completed eight acquisitions, six of which qualified as small or large acquisitions under the AIP.
 The table below sets forth these qualifying acquisitions and the corresponding target awards granted to each of our Named Executive Officer under the AIP.

 Acquired Business Acquisition Date Acquisition Size Target AIP Award

 Naples Boat Mart 10/01/2021 Small \$ 50,000

 TH Marine 11/30/2021 Large \$100,000

 Norfolk Marine 12/01/2021 Small \$ 50,000

 Quality Boats 12/31/2021 Large \$100,000

 Denison 04/01/2022 Large \$100,000

-OBCI 08/06/2022 Large \$100.000
+OBCI 08/06/2022 Large \$100,000

-Acquired Business

-Acquisition Date Acquisition Size

-Target AIP Award

-Total Target Awards Granted to Each NEO Under AIP for 2022 Acquisitions
+Acquired Business Acquisition Acquisition Target AIP Date Size Award Total Target Awards Granted to Each NEO Under AIP for 2022 Acquisitions \$500,000

 The amount of the target awards earned under the AIP is determined by comparing the adjusted EBITDA of acquired business for a one year period prior to the acquisition date to the adjusted EBITDA of the acquired business for the one year period ending on the second anniversary of the acquisition date.
 If the post-acquisition adjusted EBITDA exceeds, but is less than two times, the pre-acquisition adjusted EBITDA, then 100% of the target AIP awards will become earned.
-If the post-acquisition adjusted EBITDA is at least two times, but less than three times, the pre-acquisition adjusted EBITDA, then 200% of the target AIP awards will become earned.
-If the post-acquisition adjusted EBITDA is at least three times the pre-acquisition adjusted EBITDA, then 300% of the target AIP awards will become earned.
+If the post-acquisition adjusted EBITDA, then 200% of the target AIP awards will become earned.
+If the post-acquisition adjusted EBITDA, then 300% of the target AIP awards will become earned.
+If the post-acquisition adjusted EBITDA, then 300% of the target AIP awards will become earned.
+If the post-acquisition adjusted EBITDA, then 300% of the target AIP awards will become earned.
+If the post-acquisition adjusted EBITDA, then 300% of the target AIP awards will become earned.
+If the post-acquisition adjusted EBITDA, is at least three times the pre-acquisition adjusted EBITDA, then 300% of the target AIP awards will become earned.
 If the post-acquisition adjusted EBITDA is less than or equal to the pre-acquisition adjusted EBITDA, or if the Named Executive Officer is not employed on the second anniversary of the applicable acquisition, then no portion of the target AIP award will become earned.
-Any amounts that become earned under the AIP will be paid to the Named Executive Officers as soon as practicable after the performance of the applicable acquired business has been determined, provided that the Named Executive Officer remains employed through such date
+Any amounts that become earned under the AIP will be paid to the Named Executive Officers as soon as practicable after the performance of the applicable acquired business has been determined, provided that the Named Executive Officer remains employed through such date.